-Our attorneys will defend your rights
+Our attorneys will protect your rights

 Several federal laws exist that were created to protect the rights of people with disabilities.
 These laws include the Civil Rights Act of 1964 and Americans with Disabilities Act (ADA), which was first passed in 1990 and amended in 2008.